xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## An Important Course Policy

 I pride myself on having a good environment for working and learning.
 It is very important to me that we all treat each other with care and respect, in equal measure.
 I know that I ask students to take risks in class almost every day, and this can be challenging for many.
 I ask that you help me keep our classroom a supportive place for each of the people in it.
 Each of us deserves the space to bring our full, authentic selves to class and be comfortable.
-(Adapated from [T.J.
+(Adapted from [T.J.
 Hitchman](https://sites.uni.edu/theron/about/).)

 ## General Course Information and Policies